Sumner Library: The library's diverse community

 Throughout the entirety of its existence, Sumner Library has been a mainstay among services helping immigrants adapt to life in the United States.
 Almost as soon as the building opened, Sumner Library hosted English and citizenship courses.
 Since many adults in the neighborhood did not speak English, library staff would ask children, who often did speak English, to tell their parents about the classes.
 Today, the library continues to offer assistance to people earning their GED, learning English and studying for their citizenship exam through tutoring and classes offered by the Open Door Learning Center.

 Sumner Library has served a wide variety of ethnic and religious groups since its establishment in North Minneapolis.
 Initially, the population that lived near and used Sumner Library was primarily Jewish.
-Adelaide Rood, Branch Librarian from 1916-1953, saw the library as a place that could help people of different cultural groups understand one another.
+Adelaide Rood, Branch Librarian from 1916 to 1953, saw the library as a place that could help people of different cultural groups understand one another.
 In 1931, the library held its first "Jewish Book Week," displaying Jewish books and items.
 In the 1940s, the library decorated for Christmas and Hanukkah, creating good-will among patrons.
 By as early as the 1920s, however, Jewish families began moving farther north and west, out of the vicinity of the library.
 By 1961, the library reported that the neighborhood could no longer be thought of as a Jewish neighborhood, but an African American neighborhood, and the library's collection of Yiddish and Hebrew books was transferred to the Central Library.

 The neighborhood surrounding Sumner Library has been home to African Americans since before the library was built.
 In the 1920s, the library established reading rooms in the Border Avenue Methodist Church and in the Phyllis Wheatley Settlement House for African Americans in order to reach more African Americans on the Northside.
 In the 1970s, responding to the needs of the community, Branch Librarian Grace Belton set out to identify and collect resources on Black history and literature as a means of providing access to these resources and preserving Black heritage.
 By 1988, this collection included 2,500 titles.
 In 1998, the collection was named the Gary N. Sudduth African American History and Culture Collection, after the Library Board Trustee and Urban League President Gary N. Sudduth.
 As of 2015, the collection contains over 5,000 titles for children, teens, and adults.

 From the 1920s until the 1940s, Sumner library also served Finnish people.
 The library housed a collection of Finnish materials until 1954, when it was transferred to the Central Library.

-In the 1980s, people from Southeast Asia began living near and utilizing Sumner Library.
+In the 1980s, people from Southeast Asia began living near and using Sumner Library.
 By the 1990s, people from Somalia and Ethiopia lived on the Northside and began using the library as well.
 As of 2015, the library houses Somali, Hmong, and Spanish language collections.